Brand New Ideas: The IAB Content Studio Showcase

 She has been published in AdWeek, The Seattle Times, The Huffington Post, Mic.com , written about in The New Yorker, Elle Magazine, The Washington Post and been a keynote speaker at CES, SXSW, Mobile World Congress and TEDxBerlin.

-Seb was previously vice president of advertising where he started T Brand.
-He also managed sales teams across multiple categories and regions.
+Tomich was previously vice president of advertising where he led the launch and rapid expansion of T Brand Studio, The Times’s commercial content studio.
+He also managed sales teams across multiple categories.

-Before joining The Times, Seb was the director of East Coast advertising at Forbes Media.
+Before joining The Times, Tomich was the director of East Coast advertising at Forbes Media.
 In this position he led the company’s largest regions advertising sales and business development efforts with their new native advertising platform, BrandVoice.
-During his tenure at Forbes, Seb held a number of positions, including Regional Sales Manager and National Digital Director.
+During his tenure at Forbes, Mr. Tomich held a number of positions, including Regional Sales Manager and National Digital Director.